pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

 Let's again use the mask-key to decode the content by using this magic function that loops through the bytes and [XORs](http://en.wikipedia.org/wiki/Bitwise_operation#XOR) the octet with the `(i % 4)`th octet of the mask.

->>> I'm assuming this XOR etc ^ is in the spec?
+This is defined in the specification [here](https://tools.ietf.org/html/rfc6455#page-33).

 ```ruby
 def listen(&block)